 The Peerage.com is a wonderful source of information on both the British peerage and European royal families.
 The Webaster describes his site thusly, "This website is the result of around 13 years of work by one (somewhat eccentric) person collecting information on the European royal families and on the British Peerage, and then entering it into a range of various genealogy programs.
 Along the way I have changed the way I have presented information, and adjusted the formatting to reflect the strengths of each new generation of software.
 I also continue to find conflicting info and as well as generally spending of lot of time changing the contents of the database as well as expanding it."

 Although America emerged from the American Revolution as a republic, the subject of royalty and nobility was a topic of some interest.
 Americans loved to host royalty.
 Nobility was featured in books like Huckleberry Finn and Little Lord Fauntelroy.
 Economic expansion in America created a new wealthy class and some of them decided they wanted an aristocratic title--especially a British title.
-The Vandebuilts married in a Duke of Marlborough.
+The Vandebuilts married into the Marlborough family.
+Ans another famous Marlbourgh had an American mother.
 No less a person than Winston Churchill came out of this enterprise.
 Between 1870 and 1910 more than 100 American heiresses married into British noble families.
 The British married for money and the Americans married or prestige and titles.
 This resulted in many unhappy marriages that often ended in divorce.
 Many people at the time in both the US and UK disapproved of these marriages between wealthy Americans and British aristocrats who needed money.
 The book lists some reported dowries that range from 0.1 to 2.0 million pounds which would have been equivalent to about $10 million at the time.
 The authors suggest multiplying by 33 to adjust for

 inflation.
 This was in 1989 when the book was written.
 The multiplier today would be even higher.
 There was $0.1 million for an untilted grandson of a Marquess (who was later knighted).
 There was $10 million for the marriage to the Duke of Roxburghe.
 [MacColl and Wallace, p.
 167.]
 Princess Diana had an American great grandmother, Frances Work, who married and divorced a future Baron.